-The general principles of breast augmentation surgery need to be observed even more stringently when use of prosthetic material such as implants are involved.
-Once appropriately informed and consented by the surgeon, the most basic operative technique decisions involve choices in:
+The general principles of breast augmentation surgery need to be observed even more stringently when the use of prosthetic material such as implants is involved.
+Once appropriately informed and consented to by the surgeon, the most basic operative technique decisions involve choices in:

 - Access Incision

 Use of sterile technique, no-touch approach and perioperative antibiotics are naturally vital.

 - Infra-mammary (Under the breast) by far, this is the most common and versatile access incision.
 It is the most versatile incision allowing most clear dissection, subsequent visualisation of the implant pocket and placement of the implants in any pocket.
 The evidence also suggests that it is least associated with capsular contractures.
 This maybe due to clear visualisation and “dry” technique allowing good haemostasis or reduced risk of bacterial contamination through the incision and operative field.
 Its direct access to the glandular-muscular interface and overlap allows manipulation of either or both for the best symmetrical and aesthetically pleasing outcome.
 The drawbacks of this access are the relative visibility of the scar, its site and placement.
 The incision should be placed in the predicted location of the new IMF, which has been determined and marked preoperatively.
 An incision length of up to 5.0 cm is required.
 The incision should be designed with the majority of the incision lateral to the breast midline, as this will place the resulting scar in the deepest portion of the new IMF.